SorryQuick/external-dx11-overlay/Simple-User-Guide.md

 Example Path: /home/user/.steam/steam/steamapps/common/Guild Wars 2/addons/LOADER_public/Gw2-Simple-Addon-Loader.exe

-You may need to change the compatibility tool (proton version) for that new entry.
+You **need** to change the compatibility tool (proton version) for that new entry.
+The default/global one will not be applied properly for some reason.

 Statistics like time played will still be attributed to the real steam game.
 The steam overlay will also work if enabled.

 ### Using Steam as the provider / Login with Steam user
 If you are using a Steam account instead of an ArenaNet one, you must add USE_STEAM_LOGIN=1 as an envar.
 For example: